Skip to main content

 IoT Data Hub

-An open and expandable data platform for companies that want to make machine data quickly usable and later expand it in a controlled manner for analysis, applications and AI.
+An open and scalable data platform for businesses that want to make machine data readily available and later expand its use in a controlled manner for analytics, applications, and AI.

 Typical triggers